TITHI-KHAN/NLP-Natural-Language-Processing/README.md

 I love Bangladesh.

 Each one will be considered a different word and we will get individual token.

-I -> a word, love ->a word, Bamngladesh ->a word.
+I -> a word,

+love ->a word,

+Bangladesh ->a word.

 **2. Character tokens:**

 I love Bangladesh.

 I -> a character.

 l -> a character.

 o -> a character.

 v -> a character.

 e -> a character.

 B -> a character.

 a -> a character.

 n -> a character.

 g -> a character.

 l -> a character.

 a -> a character.

 d -> a character.

 e -> a character.

 s -> a character.

 h -> a character.

 **3. Sentence tokens:**